 The purpose of this handbook is to provide you with a comprehensive and user-friendly guide to the College.It offers a range of practical information that explains what you need to do in order to succeed, together with information about the range of support at your disposal.
 It also outlines what the College's expectations are of you.

 The definition of cyber-bullying is “when the Internet, mobile phones or any other type of digital technology are used to send or post text or images intended to hurt or embarrass another person”.
 Cyber-bullying can be as simple as continuing to send e-mail to someone who has said they want no further contact with the sender, but it may also include threats, sexual remarks, pejorative labels (i.e., hate speech), ganging up on victims by making them the subject of ridicule in forums, and posting false statements as fact aimed at humiliation.
 READ MORE.......

-As a student at Preston’s College you are now able to download and install the full Microsoft Office suite and Sophos Anti-Virus for home use!
+As a student at Preston’s College you are now able to download and install the full Microsoft Office suite, Sophos Anti-Virus and the Autodesk suite for home use!
 For certain courses you may also be given access to other specialist software to use while you’re studying with us, isn’t that nice?

 Once on the store please to go the "Sign In" section and register with your college email address.

 Access the College electronic portfolio system from here.
 OneFile is used to guide learners through their assessment criteria and allows them to record evidence.
 You should have already been issued a username and password, this will be slightly different from your usual College login.
 There is also an App available for mobile devices, this can be downloaded HERE.